Ferrlius/Unique_Paintings/README.md

 paintings have different rarities. some are way harder to find

 ### backport
-backporting paintings from the later versions
+backporting paintings from later versions